 Jonathan Rodden is a senior fellow at the Hoover Institution and a professor in the political science department at Stanford.
 Rodden was a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, 2006–7, and a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow, 2010–12.

 He has written several articles and a pair of books on federalism and fiscal decentralization.
-His most recent book, Hamilton’s Paradox: The Promise and Peril of Fiscal Federalism, received the Gregory Luebbert Prize for the best book in comparative politics in 2007.
+His most recent book, Why Cities Lose: The Deep Roots of the Urban-Rural Political Divide (Basic Books, 2019), Rodden demonstrates the left's electoral challenges have deeper roots in economic and political geography.
 He frequently works with the World Bank and the International Monetary Fund on issues related to fiscal decentralization.

 His research focuses on the comparative political economy of institutions.
 Rodden has also written papers on the geographic distribution of political preferences within countries, legislative bargaining, the distribution of budgetary transfers across regions, and the historical origins of political institutions.
 He is currently writing a series of articles and a book on political geography and the drawing of electoral districts around the world.